filterpaper/qmk_userspace/readme.md

     return true;
 }
 ```
-The prior keycode macro excludes layer tap to prevent this feature from disabling quick access of keys in a layer.
+The typing keycode macro excludes layer tap to prevent this feature from disabling quick access of keys in a layer.
 It can be customised to improve trigger accuracy.
 This configuration also uses the `keyrecord->keycode` structure container, which requires either the `REPEAT_KEY_ENABLE` or `COMBO_ENABLE` feature.
 > *The output experience will be similar to ZMK's [require-prior-idle-ms](https://zmk.dev/docs/behaviors/hold-tap#require-prior-idle-ms) feature.*

 ## Hold delay
-If the previous "[Instant Tap](#instant-tap)" feature is too aggressive, a gentler approach to avoid unintended modifier activation is to increase the activation interval time while typing rapidly.
+If the previous "[Instant Tap](#instant-tap)" feature is too aggressive, a gentler approach to avoid unintended modifier activation is to increase the tapping term interval time while typing rapidly.
 To do this, a tap timer is placed in the `process_record_user` function to record the time of each key press:
 ```c
 static fast_timer_t tap_timer = 0;